skyscrapers/documentation/tools/prometheus.md

 pm.status_path = /status
 ```

-Then you'll need to add the `php-fpm-exporter` as a sidecar container to your pod.
+Then you'll need to add the `php-fpm-exporter` as a sidecar container to your pod/task-definition.

 Here is an example for k8s: